Revelation 13: the rise of a new caliphate

 The heads have a dual significance.
-As the location of the woman, the ‘seven mountains’ can hardly be other than the seven hills of Rome, the interpretation traditionally given to them.
-As part of the beast, the heads represent seven kings or kingdoms.
+As the location of the woman, they represent ‘seven mountains’, which can hardly be other than the seven hills of Rome, the interpretation traditionally given to them.
+As part of the beast, they represent seven kings or kingdoms.
 The only clue to their identity is that the sixth is contemporary with John and the seventh lies in the future.
 From the perspective of nineteen centuries later, the reference must be to kingdoms (empires) rather than kings, for there have been numerous kings since John’s time.
 The sixth is therefore the Roman empire.
-Given that all prophecy is centred on God’s chosen people and the promised land, the seventh must be the Muslim empires that controlled Jerusalem after the Romans, from AD 637 to 1917.
+Given that all prophecy is centred on God’s chosen people and the land of their inheritance, the seventh must be the Muslim empires that controlled Jerusalem after the Romans, from AD 637 to 1917.
 Within a generation of Mohammed’s death, himself a great warrior, Muslims had conquered the same territory as that occupied by the Seleucid and Ptolemaic parts of Alexander’s empire, plus all of Arabia.
-Collectively, these caliphates were different from any previous empire because their desire for world domination was inspired by their religion rather than personal or national ambition, and that religion was monotheistic; with prophetic authority it taught that all the Earth should be brought by force under the rule of Allah, the god that had no son.
+Collectively, these caliphates were different from any previous empire because their desire for world domination was inspired by religion rather than personal or national ambition, and that religion was monotheistic; with prophetic authority it taught that all the Earth should be brought by force under the rule of Allah, the god that had no son.
 The Ottoman Empire – the last caliphate – was defeated in the First World War and dismembered in 1920 under the Treaty of Sèvres.

 The Jews in the land will be taken captive (Isa 49:21, 52:2, Jer 30:6-8, Ezek 34:27, Joel 3:1-3, Zech 14:2), and they must try to accept it, in the knowledge that it will be very temporary.
 Some will be killed.
 Resistance will do no good.